Amazon’s market share of the U.S. e-commerce market hit %52.4 in 2019.

 What makes Amazon’s dynamic pricing strategy superior to its competitors’?

-Amazon’s pricing algorithm goes somewhere behind the scope of human capabilities.
+Amazon’s pricing algorithm goes beyond human capabilities.
 It brings machine learning, artificial intelligence, and big data analytics into play.

 As the first step, the company collects and analyzes big data, estimates future demand, and predicts future trends with the help of machine learning and AI technologies.